 Because we will be visiting Japan soon, creating a bucket list of the most beautiful lakes in Japan seems reasonable.
 Planning to see the best places, experiencing the best of Japan, and enjoying every minute of our trip altogether is my goal.
 I just could not exclude the lakes as they are special to me.

 So in this blog post, we will tackle the lakes in Japan.
-There are 100 lakes in Japan with size larger than 1 square kilometer, according to japandataarchive.com.
+There are 100 lakes in Japan with sizes larger than 1 square kilometer, according to japandataarchive.com.
 However, I only picked the 18 most beautiful ones to narrow down the discussion.
 I based my judgment on the YouTube videos, Google map reviews, TripAdvisor reviews, and other recommendations by other websites.

-I’ll tell you where we can find these lakes and what unique things we can discover from them if there are any.
+I’ll tell you where we can find these lakes and what unique things we can discover from them, if there are any.
 So without further ado, here are the most beautiful, Instagrammable lakes in Japan that we must see and visit.
 Let’s go!

 Lakes in Japan with the view of Mount Fuji